 2) Giving them special attention

 `Amr ibn Al-`As was amazed by the special attention that the Prophet (peace and blessings be upon him) gave him.
-He actually thought that he is the most beloved companion to the messenger of Allah, and asked him a direct question one day: “Oh Prophet of Allah, who is the most beloved person to you?”
+He actually thought that the Prophet loved him more than any other Companion.
+He asked the Prophet a direct question one day: “Oh Prophet of Allah, who is the most beloved person to you?”

 – The Prophet (peace and blessings be upon him) said: “`A’ishah (the Prophet’s wife)”;